 It’s actually very rare that someone cannot learn to carry a tune with practice.
 Unless you have a mechanical challenge that makes you genuinely tone deaf, it is possible to learn!
-While this program is not designed to teach you to sing in tune, 1) you will find it is not essential in the approach taught in this program, and 2) I’ll be happy to guide and support you during private sessions built in to the program if you wish.
+While this program is not designed to teach you to sing in tune, 1) you will find it is not essential in the approach taught in this program, and 2) I’ll be happy to guide and support you to further assistance in this area.

 “I don’t know any lullabies with lyrics that I find suitable.”

 We explore different ways to address this, including creating and improvising, adopting and adapting.
 I also introduce you to re-written lyrics to traditional lullabies that you can use as is, or as inspiration.

 Each case varies, but I generally recommend this program to mothers with children up to age 3.

 If you are on the fence, please feel free to contact me.
 I’d be happy to speak to you directly and help you decide.

 There are many accounts of older children – as old as 10, 11, even 12 – who still get sung to and request it from their parents, especially when they are needing extra comforting.
 However, these older age cases refer to children who have been sung to since they were young and thus are very familiar with the ritual, finding it familiar and comforting.